-- 2. Follow the on-screen instructions.
+2. Follow the on-screen instructions.
 Once the installation is complete, Scratch Live will appear in your applications list.
-You may like to drag the Scratch Live icon to your dock for quick launching. - 3.
-Plug in your SL3.
-No extra installation is required to use Scratch Live. - 4.
-The optional Rane Device Drivers are required for other software you may have that uses Core Audio to communicate with your Rane device.
-To install the Core Audio drivers, doubleclick the .pkg file inside the appropriate product folder in the Rane Device Drivers folder on the software installation CD.
-Core Audio driver updates are available to download from the product's page at rane.com.

-Windows
+You may like to drag the Scratch Live icon to your dock for quick launching.

+3. Plug in your SL 3.
+No extra hardware or driver installation is required.

+WINDOWS

-It is important that Windows users install the SL3 drivers as well as the Scratch Live software.
+It is important that Windows users install the SL 3 drivers as well as the Scratch Live software.
 The easiest way to do this is to allow the Scratch Live installer to do all the work.

-- 1. Connect your SL3 before you insert your installation CD.
+- Connect your SL 3 before you insert your installation CD.
 When you first connect it, Windows will attempt to install the drivers via the hardware wizard.
-Cancel and close the hardware wizard. - 2.
-Insert the Software Installation CD-ROM.
-Make sure your SL3 is connected first.
+Cancel and close the hardware wizard. - Insert the Software Installation CD-ROM.
+Make sure your SL 3 is connected first.
 If a window doesn't open automatically, browse to the CD drive.
-Run setup.exe.
+Run setup.exe. - or

-or